 “I think it’s New York City Hall.
 No, no, no…California!”

-So the toddler needs some geography lessons, but admittedly, I’ve also sat on the shores of Lac St. Louis and contemplatively wondered “Just WHAT is on the other side of the river?”
+So the kids need some geography lessons, but admittedly, I’ve also sat on the shores of Lac St. Louis and contemplatively wondered “Just WHAT is on the other side of the river?”

 Well now I know.